Posts

 6. Communications

 Think beyond providing remote users with high speed network access at their desks.
-Remote users need fast, reliable communications while mobile.
+Remote users need fast, reliable, and unified communications while mobile.
 And, communications go beyond connecting devices.
 Remote users need voice, fax, and conferencing capabilities that are as seamless (if not more so) than those working in the main office.
 Customers should not need to know that somebody is remote as services should work transparently.
-Ease of use is key to avoid frustration.
+Ease of use is key to avoiding frustration.

 7. Repair and Replace